rowolff/docs-row-pusher/readme.md

 ## POST /api/add

-Will add a row to Google Docs (soon)
+Will add a row to Google Docs in the first tab.
+The tab must contain the headers `errortitle` and `error`

 The expected format is